audrasmi/RFFLSCAD/math.scad.md

 ## slice(arr,st,end)
-Returns a slice of an array.
-An index of 0 is the array start, -1 is array end
+Returns a slice of the array `arr` from index `st` to `end`.
+An index of 0 is the array start, -1 is array end.